Omega Aerial Refueling Services Flight 70: Background

-The co-pilot (aged 45), had 4,052 flight hours (2,900 hours on the 707).
-He was hired by Omega in October 2008.
-In the Navy he flew the Raytheon T-1 Jayhawk, Boeing E6 Mercury and Beechcraft C-12 Huron.
-At Omega he flew the DC-10 and the 707.
+45-year-old First Officer Joseph Becker had 4,052 flight hours, with 2,900 on the Boeing 707.
+He was hired by Omega Air in October 2008.
+In the Navy, he flew the Raytheon T-1 Jayhawk, Boeing E6 Mercury and Beechcraft C-12 Huron.
+At Omega Air, he flew the DC-10 and the 707.
 He had type ratings on the Boeing 707 and 720, Beriev Be-200 and DC-10.

-The flight engineer (aged 50), had around 9,000 flight hours (6,500 hours on the 707).
-He was hired by Omega in November 2002.
+50-year-old Flight Engineer Ken McNamara had around 9,000 flight hours, with 6,500 hours on the Boeing 707.
+He was hired by Omega Air in November 2002.
 In the US Air Force he flew the Lockheed C-141 Starlifter.
-He also flew 707s and 747s.
+He also flew the Boeing 707 and 747.
 He was qualified on the 707 and DC-10.

 Accident

-The crew, which consisted of the captain, first officer and flight engineer, performed a pre-flight inspection and found nothing out of the ordinary.
+The flight crew performed a pre-flight inspection and found nothing out of the ordinary.
 During taxi, winds were reported from 280° at 24 kn, gusting to 34 kn.
 The crew calculated the takeoff decision speed to be 141 kn, and the rotation speed to be 147 kn which the pilots increased by 5 kn, to compensate for gusts.
 At 17:23 PDT the flight was cleared for take-off from runway 21 and the crew were instructed to turn left to 160° after departure.
 The take-off roll was normal and the plane lifted off the runway.

-Shortly after liftoff, 20 ft above and 7000 ft down the runway, the No. 2 engine separated from the wing and struck No. 1 engine's inlet cowling, causing it to produce drag and reduced thrust.
+Shortly after liftoff, 20 ft above and 7000 ft down the runway, the No. 2 engine separated from the wing and struck the No. 1 engine's inlet cowling, causing it to produce drag and reduced thrust.
 Even with full right aileron and rudder, the plane started to descend and drift to the left.
-The captain lowered the nose and leveled the wings after which the plane made multiple contacts with the runway.
+The captain lowered the nose and leveled the wings, which was followed by the plane making multiple contacts with the runway.
 After touchdown, the plane drifted left and departed the runway, crossing a taxiway before coming to rest in a saltwater marsh.
-A fire erupted and consumed the top of the cabin and the cockpit.
-All 3 crew members survived.
+A fire erupted which consumed the top of the cabin and the cockpit.
+All three crew members survived.